 Looking again at my example Discounts, if the Priority 1 Discount was set not to work in conjunction with any others and my customer had an order which totalled £20.00, only the £10 Gift Voucher Discount would trigger.
 This is because it is the first Discount that the system would apply, and it is not set to work in conjunction with any others so the system would not look any further down the Priority list to apply any more.

-If the Priority 1 discount is not set to working in conjunction with any other discount, the system will apply this discount over any others.
+If the Priority 1 discount is not set to work in conjunction with any other discount, the system will apply this discount over any others.
 However, if the Priority 1 discount is set to be stackable with other discounts, a customer could potentially use the Gift Voucher Coupon Code and also get 5% off their order as the Priority 2 discount would also be triggered.

 On the other hand, if the Priority 1 Discount was set to work in conjunction with the Priority 2 and again, the customer’s order totalled £20, the 5% Discount would trigger first automatically, and then the £10 Gift Voucher would be applied when the Coupon Code was added; the customer would be able to apply both Discounts to the same order.

 In summary, the system will always look at the Priority of a Discount first and then whether it is set to work in conjunction with other Discounts.
 If you bear this in mind when configuring your Discounts, you are able to offer some quite complex offers.

 In this example, I have set up 5 different Discounts: